SWIMMING POOLS CAN BE DANGEROUS PLAN FOR THE

 close completely every time, it must be in proper working order.

-doors leading from the house to the pool should be protected with alarms
+then doors leading from the house to the pool should be protected with

 POWER SAFETY COVERS

-as an alternative to door alarms.
-A power safety cover should meet the
+be used as an alternative to door alarms.
+A power safety cover should meet

-requirements of the ASTM pool cover standard which addresses labeling requirements
+the requirements of the ASTM pool cover standard which addresses labeling

-and performance.
-ASTM requires that a cover withstand the weight of two
+requirements and performance.
+ASTM requires that a cover withstand the

-adults and a child to allow a rescue should an individual fall onto the
+weight of two adults and a child to allow a rescue should an individual

-cover.
-The standard also requires quick removal of water from the cover.
+fall onto the cover.
+The standard also requires quick removal of water

-that can be placed over the water area.
-Motor-driven covers easily open
+barrier that can be placed over the water area.
+Motor-driven covers easily

-and close over the pool.
-When the power safety cover is properly in place
+open and close over the pool.
+When the power safety cover is properly in

-over the pool, it provides a high level of safety for children under 5
+place over the pool, it provides a high level of safety for children under

 RULES FOR POOLS

-to young children and about the use of protective devices, such as door
+hazards to young children and about the use of protective devices, such

 Never leave a child unsupervised near a pool.